“The aim of the poet and the poetry is finally to be of service...”

 BRIEF AUTHOR BIO:

 Jennifer Jean's most recent poetry collection is The Fool; other collections include: The Archivist, Fishwife, and In the War.
 Her work has appeared in: Drunken Boat, Caketrain, Denver Quarterly, Tidal Basin Review, Poets/Artists, Naugatuck River Review, North Dakota Quarterly, and more.
-She's Co-director of the Morning Garden Artist Retreats, Poetry Editor for The Mom Egg Review, Poetry Editor for The Compassion Project: An Anthology, and she teaches Free2Write poetry workshops at Amirah--a safe house for sex-trafficking survivors.
+She is Co-director of the Morning Garden Artist Retreats, Poetry Editor for The Mom Egg Review, Poetry Editor for The Compassion Project: An Anthology; she teaches in Boston-area universities and at Free2Write poetry workshops for Amirah--a safe house for sex-trafficking survivors.
 Jennifer is on the advisory board for the Mass Poetry Festival, and she's the Administrative Editor at Talking/Writing Magazine.

 LONGISH AUTHOR BIO: